 Once you have entered the Precincts you are welcome to stay as long as you like.
 We suggest that you allow at least one hour for an ‘entrance only’ visit, or 90 minutes if you have booked tours.

-School visit enquiry form
+School visit booking form

 Stay in the loop